-Come celebrate our MUSICwestport Kick Off Party on the outdoor patio at The Cove Inn on Friday August 18th, 2023 featuring music by The Human Rights. $90 + HST and gratuity gets you a delicious dinner, the show and a donation to the Westport Arts Council.
+Come celebrate our MUSICwestport Kick Off Party at The Cove Inn on Friday August 18th, 2023 featuring music by The Human Rights. $90 + HST and gratuity gets you a delicious dinner, the show and a donation to the Westport Arts Council.

 From the band’s website:

 When it comes to Reggae in Canada, few bands do it better—while remaining true to its founding principles—than Toronto’s The Human Rights.
 Since forming in 2007 around one of the scene’s true lions, Friendlyness (previously of Culture Shock, Truth And Rights and Big Sugar), The Human Rights have developed a modern, high energy sound that blends Roots Reggae with jazz, funk and R&B influences, courtesy of a blazing three-piece horn section and the soulful lead vocals of JUNO nominee Tréson.

 On their new album Reggae Strong, The Human Rights more than live up to its title following an extended break since releasing their 2016 self-titled album and the 2018 single “I Need You.”
 Recorded with producer and former band member Patric McGroarty, and mixed and mastered by renowned Canadian reggae artist Dubmatix, Reggae Strong finds The Human Rights coming as close as they have yet to achieving a truly Canadian Reggae sound, with a little assistance from Toronto’s Ras Yunchie, Caddy Cad, Isax, and Carol Brown.